openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 cluster.

 Another alternative is to additionally distribute baremetal-operator as an optional operator with OLM.
-It's probably not a good idea, but worth enumerating as an alternative.
 The main downsides are the complexity of releasing and distributing the same project two different ways, and the potential for install-time confusion or conflict over which method should be used to install it.